 Accommodations are practices or procedures that provide a student with a disability equitable access during instruction and to assessments in the areas of: presentation, response, setting, and scheduling.
 Accommodations do not reduce learning expectations.
 Accommodations include changes to instruction (such as materials, content enhancements, and tasks) that change how a student learns, in addition to changes in how students demonstrate their learning and adaptations to the learning/assessment environment.
 Accommodations may include assistive technology devices and services.
-Accommodations must be specific and appropriate to meet the needs of the student as defined in the IFP.
+Accommodations must be specific and appropriate to meet the needs of the student as defined in the IEP.

 Accommodations for instruction and assessment are integrally intertwined.
-Only accommodations that are used in ongoing instruction should be used on assessments.
 Additionally, the use of accommodations does not begin and end in school.
 Students who need accommodations for instruction and assessments will generally need them at home, in the community, and as they get older, in postsecondary education and work.

-Accommodations:
+Accommodations

-- Enable students to participate more fully in instruction and assessments and to better demonstrate their knowledge and skills; - Must be based upon individual student needs and not upon a category of disability, level of instruction, time spent in general classroom, or program setting; - Must be justified and documented in the student's IEP; - For students with disabilities who require additional accommodations related to their EL status, must be justified and documented in Special Considerations section of the IEP; for students with disabilities who are English Learners, the IEP is the controlling document for accommodations: - Must be implemented as soon as possible after completion of the IEP and must be aligned with and be a part of daily instruction -- accommodations MUST NOT be introduced for the first time during the testing of the student; - Must be approved as specified in the Maryland Assessment, Accessibility, and Accommodations Policy Manual in order to be used on assessments; - Are not a reason to exempt students from assessments, even if the student requires an accommodation not explicitly mentioned in the "Maryland Assessment, Accessibility & Accommodations Policy Manual" and/or multiple accommodations.
+- Enable students to participate more fully in instruction and assessments and to better demonstrate their knowledge and skills. - Must be based upon individual student needs and not upon a category of disability, level of instruction, time spent in general classroom, or program setting. - Must be justified and documented in the student's IEP. - Must be justified and documented in Section II Special Considerations for Services for students with disabilities who are also English Learners.
+For students with disabilities who are English Learners, the IEP is the controlling document for accommodations. - Must be implemented as soon as possible after completion of the IEP and must be aligned with and be a part of daily instruction.
+Accommodations MUST NOT be introduced for the first time during the testing of the student. - Must be approved as specified in the Maryland Assessment, Accessibility, and Accommodations Policy Manual. - Are not a reason to exempt students from assessments, even if the student requires an accommodation not explicitly mentioned in the "Maryland Assessment, Accessibility & Accommodations Policy Manual" and/or multiple accommodations.
 The School Test Coordinator (STC) must coordinate with the Local Accountability Coordinator (LAC) prior to testing to address issues caused by the need to provide multiple accommodations.

-The student's IEP team determines the appropriate accommodation(s) at the IEP development or review meeting for the year in which the student is scheduled to participate in district or Statewide assessments and indicate the decision on the student's IEP.
-LEAs develop and implement procedures to ensure implementation of IEP accommodations during assessment.
+The student's IEP team should decide on the appropriate accommodation(s) at the IEP development or review meeting for the year in which the student is scheduled to participate in district or Statewide assessments and indicate the decision on the student's IEP.
+The student's IEP team shall forward recommended accommodations to the School Test Coordinator.
+Accommodations must be justified, utilized within the instructional setting, and documented in the student's IEP.
 [Maryland Assessment, Accessibility, and Accommodations Policy Manual, 2018]

 It is critical for students with disabilities to understand their disabilities and learn self-advocacy strategies for success in school and throughout life.
 Some students have had limited experience expressing personal preferences and advocating for themselves.
 Teachers and other IEP team members can play a key role in providing guidance and feedback to students with disabilities on skills needed to effectively advocate for themselves in the selection, use, and evaluation of accommodations.
-The ability to advocate is a skill each student with a disability will need in their post-school adult life in order to identify and request reasonable accommodations under the Americans with Disabilities Act (ADA) and other applicable laws and policies.
+The ability to advocate for him or herself is a skill each student with a disability will need in their post-school adult life in order to identify and request reasonable accommodations under the Americans with Disabilities Act (ADA).